abhiram3012/NicheNet/README.md

-# NicheNet – Interest-Based Social Networking Platform
+# 🌐 NicheNet — Interest-Based Social Networking Platform

-🚧 This project is currently under active development.
+✅ **This project is completed and live!**

-## Description
+## 💡 Description
-NicheNet is a MERN stack-based social networking platform that allows users to join or create interest-based communities called "Hubs."
+**NicheNet** is a social networking platform built with the MERN stack, designed to help people connect through shared interests.
+Users can join or create communities called **"Hubs"**, where they can engage in discussions, share content, and build meaningful connections.

-## Features (Planned / In Progress)
+## ✨ Key Features
-- Public and private hubs
+- Create and join public or private Hubs
-- Anonymous & public posts
+- Make anonymous or public posts
-- Comment threads and voting
+- Nested comment threads with upvoting/downvoting
-- Reputation-based user roles
+- Reputation-based user roles and achievements
-- Admin moderation
+- Admin and moderator controls for content and user management

-## Tech Stack
+## 🛠️ Tech Stack
-- React.js
+- **Frontend**: React.js, Tailwind CSS
-- Node.js
+- **Backend**: Node.js, Express.js
-- Express.js
+- **Database**: MongoDB

-- MongoDB
+## 🚀 Status
-- Tailwind CSS
+✅ Completed and deployed

-## Status
+## 🌎 Live Link
-Work in Progress
+[Visit NicheNet](https://nichenet-frontend.onrender.com/) <!-- Replace `#` with your actual deployed URL -->

-## Author
+## 👤 Author
 Abhiram Goud